SpeechLabSSN/assistive_speech_tech_meity/README.md

 They are intended to support **speech processing applications for Indian languages**, especially for research and assistive technology development.

+The updated modles of this repositoiry can be found [here](https://github.com/SpeechLabSSN/ssn_speech_sisoca)

 ---

 ## 📦 Repository Contents